 The good news is that one type of screening for colorectal cancer — called a fecal immunochemical test, or FIT — can be done in the comfort and privacy of your home.
 The noninvasive test checks for hidden blood in your stool, which could be a sign of colorectal cancer or of benign colorectal polyps.
 If your FIT test is positive, your doctor will perform a colonoscopy to examine the inner lining of your colon and rectum.

-Colorectal cancer screening is generally recommended for people with average risk when they are between the ages of 50 and 75.
-Earlier screening may be recommended for people with a family history of colorectal cancer, people with certain health conditions or hereditary syndromes, or for African Americans, who are more likely to get colorectal cancer before the age of 50.
+Colorectal cancer screening is generally recommended for people with average risk when they are between the ages of 45 and 75.
+Earlier screening may be recommended for people with a family history of colorectal cancer or for people with certain health conditions or hereditary syndromes.

 Talk with your doctor about your risk, when to start and stop screening, and what type of screening is best for you.